 During a proceeding a lawyer may not communicate ex parte with persons serving in an official capacity in the proceeding, such as judges, court-appointed arbitrators, masters or jurors, unless authorized to do so by law or court order.
-Lawyers should refer to the Code of Judicial Conduct, Canon 3B(7) for authorized ex parte communications.
+Lawyers should refer to the Code of Judicial Conduct, Rule 2.9 for authorized ex parte communications.

 A lawyer may on occasion want to communicate with a juror or prospective juror after the jury has been discharged.
 The lawyer may do so unless the communication is prohibited by law or a court order but must respect the desire of the juror not to talk with the lawyer.
 The lawyer may not engage in improper conduct during the communication.